anabrid/pyanalog/doc/index.rst

 Pyanalog: A pythonic analog computer demonstrator interface
 ===========================================================

-`pyanalog` is a `Python3 <https://www.python.org/>`_ package and demonstrator code for a software stack for analog computers developers.
+``pyanalog`` is a `Python3 <https://www.python.org/>`_ package and demonstrator/research code for a software stack for analog computers.
-It can
+It empowers users to

 * manipulate ordinary differential equations in a way suitable for procession with the exemplary
   `Analog Paradigm Model-1 <http://analogparadigm.com/>`_
-  analog computer.
-* simulate circuits and
-  :ref:`generate C++ code for them <cpp-codegen>`.
+  analog computer or similar *high-level* architectures in terms of OpAmp-Level circuit description (*not* SPICE-level circuit description).
+* simulate abstract computing circuits made of elements such as *summers, integrators, differentiator and multipliers*.
+The heart of the code is a :ref:`custom ODE solver (based on C++ codegeneration) <cpp-codegen>`, but also interfaces to :ref:`SciPy <dda-scipy>` and :ref:`SymPy <cas>` solvers exist.
+Notably, the C++ solver can also solve integro-differential equations.
 * generate and manipulate
   :ref:`netlists and VHDL-like circuit descriptions <fpaa>`
 * compile against machine architectures on a macrocell-level, set digital potentiometer arrays, cross bar switches, digital switches, etc.
-* :ref:`interface a Model-1 hybrid controller <hycon>` in order to run a program, steer the operation and gain output data.
+* :ref:`interface a Model-1 hybrid controller <hycon>` in order to run a program, steer the operation, gain and visualize/postprocess output data.

 The codes are supposed to work well in the
 `Scientific Python <https://www.scipy.org/>`_ ecosystem.
 The target audience are clearly software engineers and scientists.
-The user interface is either command line (bash or python shell) or scripting (python or C/YAML-like domain specific languages).
-This code can interface with remote analog computers (AAAS - analog computing as a service).
+The user interface is either command line (bash or python shell) or scripting (Python or C/YAML-like domain specific languages).
+This code can interface with remote analog computers (AAAS – *analog computing as a service*).

-The `pyanalog` code is open-source,  *currently work in progress* and authored by `Anabrid GmbH <http://www.anabrid.com>`_.
+The ``pyanalog`` code is open-source and a *research code which is worked actively on*, ie. it is "work in progress".
+It is authored `Anabrid GmbH <http://www.anabrid.com>`_.
 The code is currently dual-licensed by `GPL-3 <https://github.com/anabrid/pyanalog/blob/master/LICENSE.GPL3>`_ and `a proprietary/commercial use license <https://github.com/anabrid/pyanalog/blob/master/LICENSE.ANABRID>`_.
 See http://www.anabrid.com/licensing for further details.